christianalfoni/react-states/README.md

 };
 ```

 Calling `authenticate` twice is invalid behaviour, but this is not defined within your reducer.
 The only thing preventing your authentication logic from running multiple time, causing all sorts of weirdness, is an HTML attribute.
 This is fragile because you separate the logic.
-The **explicit and safe** way would be:
+With **explicit states** you could rather:

 ```tsx
 const Auth = () => {